g-six/cargowise/README.md

-# Catalyst Demo
+# Cargowise Demo

-To run the Catalyst demo, first install the npm dependencies:
+To run the Cargowise demo, first install the npm dependencies:

 ```bash
 npm install